 Pizza is pretty perfect, but put it in a bite-size snack like these stuffed peppers and it’s even more portable—plus, this gets around the crust issue for anyone cutting carbs or forgoing gluten.
 Get our Pepperoni Pizza Jalapeño Poppers recipe.

 More interested in Mexican flavors?
 These chicken chile verde poppers are packed with flavor from tomatillo salsa and cilantro.
 If you use rotisserie chicken and store-bought salsa (which you can doctor with extra cumin, lime juice, and garlic), it’s a super-fast snack too.
-Get our Salsa Verde Chicken Jalapeño Poppers recipe.
+Get the Salsa Verde Chicken Jalapeño Poppers recipe.

 Truly, there is no meat you cannot stuff into a jalapeño popper.
 Here, we go with ground lamb, but you could swap in ground beef if you prefer.
 Just don’t skimp on the oregano.
-Get our Gyro Jalapeño Poppers recipe.
+Get the Gyro Jalapeño Poppers recipe.

 Vegans need the jalapeño popper love, too!
 These peppers are filled with vegan cream cheese and vegan sausage, then topped with bread crumbs and baked until golden brown and crispy.
 A squiggle of sun-dried tomato aioli takes them over the top.
 Get the Vegan Jalapeño Poppers recipe.
 (Or try this Vegan Jalapeño Popper recipe if you want to make the filling totally from scratch—this one is based on blended cashews.)